-In this complete probiotic guide you will learn everything you would ever need to know about probiotics including the top 10 probiotic foods, best probiotic supplements and how to use them — along with the top probiotics benefits out there.
+In this complete probiotic guide, you will learn everything you need to know about probiotics, including the best probiotic foods and probiotics drinks, best probiotic supplements, and how to use them — along with the top probiotics benefits out there.

 What Are Probiotics?

 Probiotics are bacteria that line your digestive tract and support your body’s ability to absorb nutrients and fight infection.
 Your body contains about the same number of gut bacteria molecules as it does cells for the rest of your body, so it’s no wonder your gut is so important to your health.

-Your skin and digestive system by themselves host about 2,000 different types of bacteria.
-Probiotic benefits have been proven effective in supporting immune function and healthy digestion, as well as maintaining beautiful skin, especially when combined with prebiotics.
+Your skin and digestive system alone host about 2,000 different types of bacteria.
+Probiotics benefits have been proven effective in supporting immune function, reducing inflammation, promoting healthy digestion, as well as maintaining beautiful skin, especially when combined with prebiotics.

 Your good gut bacteria is also responsible for: